smaclell/smaclell.github.io/_drafts/what-is-your-rollback.md

 choices:

 1. Use triggers/database tools to replicate necessary data
-1. Leave the data and mgirate it next release
+1. Leave the data and migrate it with the next release
 1. Have the application tolerate the difference or do the conversion
 1. Write a more complicated migration to keep it safe online

 For the last option a co-worker of mine, Michael J. Swart, had a fantastic series about doing complex migration online using SQL Server called [Modifying Tables Online](http://michaeljswart.com/2012/04/modifying-tables-online-part-1-migration-strategy/).
-If you really want to persevre and do your migrations online I would recommend reading Michael's post.
+If you really want to persevere and do your migrations online I would recommend reading Michael's post.

 The Result
 -------------------------------------------------------------------------------

-By having a strong rollback we are less afraid of our releases.
+Having a strong rollback plan has changed the way we do releases.
+We have not needed it very often but when we did it was a lifesaver.
+We are no longer live in fear of bad deployments and are confident we can get back to workign state quickly and easily.
+What is your rollback plan?

+Ours rollback plan is:

 * Automated
 * Practiced